-Note that the curses.endwin() will restore your screen to normal.
-Without it your screen display may act strangely.
-If you should wind up with an invisible cursor, no carriage return etc. You can fix it if you exit Python with Ctrl-D and use the Linux command:
+Note that the curses.endwin() should restore your screen to normal but in some cases it may not work completely.
+If you wind up with an invisible cursor, no carriage return etc. You can fix it if you exit Python with Ctrl-D and use the Linux command: